A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Introduction

 Compared to their smaller pretrained predecessors, finetuning large LMs offers both advantages and disadvantages.
 On one hand, the vast number of model parameters triggers the emergent abilities of large LMs~\cite{Wei2022EmergentAO}, leading to superior performance across a variety of tasks, which serves as an excellent foundation for domain-specific finetuning.
 On the other hand, the extensive parameter size presents challenges for downstream finetuning.
 For instance, large LMs require greater memory costs and higher computational costs in finetuning.

-The challenge is on the correlation between performance and efficiency of LM finetuning.
+The challenge is on finding the correlation between performance and efficiency of LM finetuning.
 There have been developed techniques such as model quantization and PEFT methods to improve efficiency~\cite{Rokh2022ACS,Han2024ParameterEfficientFF}.
 Model quantization reduces the precision of the model and data to reduce the burden of storage and computation.
 However, the performance of LM finetuning may be damaged to some extent.
-PEFT methods introduce additional parameters to learn the updates in LM finetuning, and then merge the updates into the LM.
-They reduce the memory costs but cannot save the computational cost.
-There has been relatively little work exploring the correlation between performance and efficiency, that is, whether the performance of LM finetuning can be improved while saving cost.
-To mitigate the gap, we propose utilizing the semantics in LM latent space to identify the layers that are more in need of finetuning, and freeze other layers to specify them being trainable.
+Most PEFT methods introduce additional parameters to learn the updates in LM finetuning, and then merge the updates into the LM.
+Their focus is to reduce the memory cost instead of the computational cost~\cite{Han2024ParameterEfficientFF}.
+Overall, there has been relatively little work exploring the correlation between model performance and computational efficiency, that is, whether the performance of LM finetuning can be improved while saving computation cost.
+To mitigate the gap, we propose utilizing the semantics in LM latent space to specify the layers that are more in need of finetuning being trainable, and freeze other layers.

-Our intuition is that, by interpreting the LM's functionality as a transition of semantics and comparing it with an idealized situation, we can estimate the deviation in each layer.
-The deviations can be used to evaluate the contribution of model layers, and further, as the evidence to decide which layers shall be trainable.
+Our intuition is that, by interpreting the LM's functionality as a transition of semantics and comparing it with a set of special latent representations, we can estimate the gains of each layer in reducing deviations.
+The deviations can be used to evaluate the convergence degree of model layers, and further, as the evidence to decide which layers shall be trainable.
 Based on empirical experience and theoretical analysis, the deviations in semantic transitions greatly decide the effects of LM finetuning.
-By finding the model layer with the least deviation and shortening the process of backpropagation, the computation cost may be reduced and meanwhile, the finetuning effects can be improved.
-Efficient finetuning via layer-freezing is orthogonal with existing techniques, including model quantization and PEFT methods, so can combine with them for the better computation-efficiency.
+By freezing model layers with the maximum gains in reducing deviation and shortening the process of backpropagation, the computation cost may be reduced and meanwhile, the finetuning effects can be improved.
+Computational-efficient finetuning via layer-freezing is orthogonal with existing techniques, including model quantization and PEFT methods, so can combine with these techniques to achieve more efficient performance.